swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 where `y` will only be matched if `(?<group1>x)` was matched.
 PCRE will always treat such syntax as a backreference condition, however .NET will only treat it as such if a group with that name exists somewhere in the regex (including after the conditional).
 Otherwise, .NET interprets `group1` as an arbitrary regular expression condition to try match against.

-We intend to always parse such conditions as an arbitrary regular expression condition, and will emit a warning asking users to explicitly use the syntax `(?('group1')y)` if they want a backreference condition.
-This more explicit syntax is supported by PCRE.
+We intend to always parse such conditions as an arbitrary regular expression condition, and will emit a warning asking users to explicitly use the syntax `(?(<group1>)y)` if they want a backreference condition.
+This more explicit syntax is supported by PCRE. **TODO: Is the opposite more common?**

 ### `\N`